sureshdurga/seniorproject2015/JoeandMark.md

 Very good explanation of what your project does, this is what is impressive, being able to talk about what you are doing and going to do.
 #A

+#6/17/2015

+## POA done?
+2D is done and so is the config.

+##POA?
+1. need to add randomization to the 2D model
+2. 2D needs to become a 3D model